People might mistake this for the horse being resistant, however it was easily remedied with some changes to his diet - see video below.

 It takes EXACTLY the right quantities and ratios of certain minerals, including sodium, potassium, calcium and magnesium, for the nerves and muscles to function properly, enabling normal movement (and behaviour).

-When the forage of the horse is chronically imbalanced (high potassium and nitrogen as described in the last few posts) and at the same time he does not consume enough salt, it becomes impossible for him to move normally let alone stay properly co-ordinated.
+When the forage of the horse is chronically imbalanced (high potassium and nitrogen from green grass - (especially when there is a lot of clover in the pasture) and at the same time he does not consume enough salt, it becomes impossible for him to move normally let alone stay properly co-ordinated.

 In the vast majority of cases when the diet is adjusted these issues just resolve on their own.